 Imagine a world without sound.
 That’s how a good many of the hearing impaired experience daily life.
-While deafness and hard of hearing certainly are disabilities, they don’t seem to stop a growing number of hearing-impaired individuals from suiting up for a game of hockey.
+While deafness and hard of hearing certainly are disabilities, they don’t seem to stop a growing number of deaf athletes from suiting up for a game of hockey.

 Anthony Rumolo is just one example.
 A native of Barrie, Ont., Canada, he is deaf in one ear and has just 20% hearing in the other.
 It wasn’t always easy for Rumolo.
 He first stepped foot on the ice, as a goalie, at the age of 4.
 “There are a lot of challenges,” he recalls.
 “I remember growing up, I was playing [in a game] and I let a goal in and my teammates would say, ‘We were trying to tell you what to do.
 Why weren’t you listening?’”

 Gold Medal Winner